PhilipPanda/SecurOS/docs/HOWTO-INSTALL.md

 # SecurOS Installation Guide

-This comprehensive guide provides detailed, step-by-step instructions for installing SecurOS.
+This guide provides detailed, step-by-step instructions for installing SecurOS.

 ## Prerequisites

-Before you embark on the installation journey, ensure you have the following essentials ready:
+Before the installation, ensure you have the following essentials ready:

-- A dedicated computer or a virtual machine where you intend to install SecurOS.
+- A computer or a virtual machine where you intend to install SecurOS.
-- A USB flash drive with a capacity of at least 4GB or the SecurOS ISO file, which can be obtained from the [official website](https://securos.org).
+- A USB flash drive with a capacity of at least 4GB and the SecurOS ISO file, which can be obtained from the [official website](https://securos.org).
 - Access to your computer's BIOS or UEFI settings to modify the boot order.

 ## Installation Steps